tomfieber/tomfieber.github.io/docs/references/cheatsheets/injection-attacks/SQL-injection/index.md

 	This level has a hint as follows

-> 		`UNION` can be used to combine the results from different queries.
+	"`UNION` can be used to combine the results from different queries."

 	![](../../../../assets/screenshots/sqli/Pasted%20image%2020250803134156.png)